conoruk/conoruk.github.io/README.md

 # Privacy Policy
-Last updated: 18th September 2025
+Last updated: 03 October 2025

 ## 1. Information We Collect
 TourTrail collects the following information to provide you with personalised walking tours: